ibm-cloud-docs/Db2onCloud/dr.md

 5. A successful takeover by the recovery node is indicated by the **Promotion** button moving to the primary node (now the standby) along with a notification.
 The recovery site is now **Active**.
    ![Takeover completion](images/dr_8_v2.jpg  "Takeover completion"){: caption="Figure 8.
 Takeover completion" caption-side="bottom"}

-### Forcing failback to primary site
+### Forcing a failback to the primary site
 {: #dr_force_failback}

-1. To force a failback to the primary site, open the web console for either the primary (now the standby) or the recovery node from the {{site.data.keyword.cloud_notm}} dashboard.
+1. To force a failback to the primary site, open the web console for the primary site from the {{site.data.keyword.cloud_notm}} dashboard.
    ![Primary node console](images/dr_9_v2.jpg  "Primary node console"){: caption="Figure 9.
 Primary node console" caption-side="bottom"}

 2. To initiate a takeover, click **Promote** on the **Disaster recovery** page.
 The takeover confirmation screen appears.
 Click **Promote** on the takeover confirmation screen to initiate the takeover.